Daru, Papua Niugini - Things to Do in Daru

 Where to Stay

-Town Center near government buildings
+Town Center near government offices

 Residential areas with local families

-Near the market for cultural immersion
+Near the wharf for boat activities

 Food & Dining